MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_driver_directory_type.md

 ## -enum-fields

 ### -field DriverDirectoryImage
-The requested directory from which the driver is loaded.
+The directory from which the driver was loaded.

 ### -field DriverDirectoryData
-The requested directory is a general-purpose directory in which the driver stores file.
+The requested directory is a general-purpose directory in which the driver stores file that contains state-specific information to the internals of the driver.

 ## -remarks